csumphan/react-loader-test/README.md

 A reusable React loader/spinner component

 ## Introduction
 For the take-home coding assignment, I chose to create a loader.
 In my implementation, I created two types of loader, a spinner loader and a bar loader.
 I included a couple customization for the loader component, such as changing the size, the color, etc. for the loader.
 Additionally, the loader can wrap a component to hide that component until `false` is passed to the `loading` prop.
+For the bar loader, you can also customize it to be a progress bar.
+By passing a variant prop and a percent prop, the bar loader will display progress according to the percent.

+Cloning and running this repo will display a couple example usages of the loader component on `localhost:8080`

 The next few sections of the introduction will go over what and how I implemented each part of the assignment.
 For example, babel/webpack setup and testing setup.

-Cloning and running this repo will display a couple example usage of the loader component on `localhost:8080`

 ### React Project Setup